lshillman/UserScripts/ProtonMail - hide scheduled messages in sent folder/README.md

 # Installation

-* Step 1: install the [Greasemonkey addon](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
+* Step 1: install the [Greasemonkey addon](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.
 * Step 2: install [protonmail_hide_scheduled.user.js](https://github.com/lshillman/UserScripts/raw/main/ProtonMail%20-%20hide%20scheduled%20messages%20in%20sent%20folder/protonmail_hide_scheduled.user.js).
 If you've installed Greasemonkey, all you should have to do is click the link, and Greasemonkey will prompt you to install.

 That's it!